Cornered Heegaard Floer homology: Some homological algebra of 2-modules

 \section{Some homological algebra of 2-modules}

 To prove Theorem~\ref{thm:invariance}, we need a little homological algebra of $2$-modules.
-Specifically, we will define $\CAA(\HD_{00})$, say, by tensoring the bordered module $\CFAa(\widetilde{\HD}_{00})$ of the smoothing of $\HD_{00}$ with the cornering module-$2$-module $\cornAA(K_{00})$ (compare Equation~\eqref{eq:caa-intro}).
-Changing $\HD_{00}$ to a different Heegaard diagram $\HD'_{00}$ representing the same cornered $3$-manifold gives a quasi-isomorphic module $\CFAa(\widetilde{\HD}'_{00})$, and we need to know that the derived tensor product $\CFAa(\widetilde{\HD}_{00})\tilde\otimes_{\Alg(F_{00})}\cornAA(K_{00})$ is quasi-isomorphic to the derived tensor product $\CFAa(\widetilde{\HD}_{00})\tilde\otimes_{\Alg(F_{00})}\cornAA(K_{00})$.
+Specifically, we will define $\CAA(\HD_{00})$, say, by tensoring the bordered module $\CFAa(\widetilde{\HD}_{00})$ of the smoothing of $\HD_{00}$ with the cornering module--$2$-module $\cornAA(K_{00})$ (compare Equation~\eqref{eq:caa-intro}).
+Changing $\HD_{00}$ to a different Heegaard diagram $\HD'_{00}$ representing the same cornered $3$-manifold gives a quasi-isomorphic module $\CFAa(\widetilde{\HD}'_{00})$, and we need to know that the derived tensor product $\CFAa(\widetilde{\HD}_{00})\tilde\otimes_{\Alg(F_{00})}\cornAA(K_{00})$ is quasi-isomorphic to the derived tensor product $\CFAa(\widetilde{\HD}'_{00})\tilde\otimes_{\Alg(F_{00})}\cornAA(K_{00})$.
 To construct the derived tensor product we need to first choose a projective resolution of one of the factors, and then tensor.
-In the present section we will prove that tensoring with a projective module-$2$-module respects quasi-isomorphism.
+In the present section we will prove that as long as either side is projective, tensoring respects quasi-isomorphism.
 Similarly, in the pairing theorem, Theorem~\ref{thm:pairing}, since the $2$-modules $\CAA(Y_{00})$, $\CAD(Y_{01})$, $\CDA(Y_{10})$, and $\CDD(Y_{11})$ are only well-defined up to quasi-isomorphism, we ought to verify that the tensor products respect quasi-isomorphism.
 In this case, the $D$ modules in the tensor products are already flat; this is verified in Section~\ref{sec:nice} (Proposition~\ref{prop:D-proj}), using Proposition~\ref{prop:biproj-tensor}.
 That the tensor products respect quasi-isomorphism will then follow from Lemma~\ref{lem:tensor-resp-q-i}.

 Most of the discussion in this section is inspired by the efficient treatment of homological algebra for differential modules in~\cite{BernsteinLunts94:EquivariantSheaves}.

 For brevity, we will generally state definitions and lemmas for top-right $2$-modules only; the statements for other kinds of $2$-modules are exactly analogous.
 Fix a $2$-algebra $\A$, a right algebra-module $\RAlg$ over $\A$ and a top algebra-module $\TAlg$ over $\A$.